RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Description

 BF.INSERT is a sugarcoated combination of BF.RESERVE and BF.ADD.
-It will create a new filter if `key` does not exist using the relevant arguments (see BF.RESERVE).
+It creates a new filter if the `key` does not exist using the relevant arguments (see BF.RESERVE).
 Next, all `ITEMS` are inserted.

 ### Parameters